Committed to Excellence

 Mosquito Fogging Scheduled for Friday, July 12.

 UPPD and HPDPS asking for public’s assistance to identify burglary suspects

 The City of University Park maintains approximately 88 miles of water mains and 63 miles of sanitary sewer mains.
 The original infrastructure was installed between 1925 and 1950.
 In 1989, the City began a capital replacement program to replace about 1 mile each of water mains, sanitary sewer mains, and associated pavement.
 This program is referred to as the Mile-per-Year (MPY) program.
 The life expectancy of the replacement mains is 80 – 100 years.

 This program replaces sidewalk sections that are damaged and / or pose a safety risk.
 This is an annual project and is eligible for reimbursement via the DART TRIP program.
-The next sidewalk replacement project is scheduled to begin in spring 2020.
+The 2020 sidewalk replacement project is currently underway and should be complete by year-end.

 The 30" sanitary sewer trunk line, shared by University Park and Highland Park, was inspected in 2018 and found to be, in many areas, in poor condition.
 The line has been in service for more than 80 years and is in need of replacement.
 The project includes replacement of more than 2 miles of sewer main from the Shenandoah / Binkley alley to Newton Avenue (where the sewer main enters Dallas).
 Half of all project costs will be funded by the Town of Highland Park.